pyth-network/pyth-gitbook/benchmarks/benchmarks.md

 Integrators can follow these three steps:

 1. Use the [price service](../pythnet-price-feeds/price-service) endpoint `/api/get_vaa` to retrieve a signed price update for the desired price feed and time.
-   This endpoint will return a signed price update.
+   This endpoint will return a signed price update, specifically the price update immediately after the queried time.
    This step can be done in either a web frontend or a backend process, depending on who is expected to initiate the transaction.
 2. Pass this price update to your on-chain contract as part of the transaction that needs the benchmark data.
 3. In your on-chain contract, pass the price update to the `parsePriceFeedUpdates` function on the Pyth contract.